 There are many ways in which you can kick off your trading career.
 However, doing in step by step will boost your chances of succeeding.
 As they say, failing to plan and planning to fail.
+To make it clear, it’s your career as a trader and not as an employee of a broker.
+For example, a career with eToro may mean working for them (read more here: wikitoro.org/etoro-careers) and this post is not about that but rather as a client or trader in particular.
 The following are the steps you should take when starting your trading career.

 Opening an Account for Trading